2008 NRL season results

-The 2008 National Rugby League season consisted of 26 weekly regular season rounds, starting on 14 March, followed by four weeks of play-offs, culminating in a Grand Final on 5 October.
+The 2008 National Rugby League season consisted of 26 weekly regular season rounds, starting on 14 March, followed by four weeks of play-offs, culminating in a grand final on 5 October.

 Regular season

-Times for Rounds 1–3 are Australian Eastern Daylight Saving Time.
-Times for Round 4 and the remainder of the season are Australian Eastern Standard Time.
+Times for Rounds 1–3 were Australian Eastern Daylight Saving Time.
+Times for Round 4 and the remainder of the season were Australian Eastern Standard Time.